lammps/lammps/doc/src/Manual.rst

 .. admonition:: Web Browser Compatibility

-   The HTML version of the manual makes use of advanced features present in "modern" web browsers.
+   The HTML version of the manual makes use of advanced features present int "modern" web browsers.
 This can lead to incompatibilities with older web browsers (released more than 4 years ago) and specific vendor browsers (e.g. Internet Explorer on Windows; Microsoft Edge works well though) where parts of the pages are not rendered as expected (e.g. the layout is broken or mathematical expressions not typeset).
-In that case we recommend to install/use a different/newer web browser or use the `PDF version of the manual <https://docs.lammps.org/Manual.pdf>`_.
+In that case we recommend to install/use a different/newer web browser or use the `PDF version of the manual <https://lammps.sandia.gov/doc/Manual.pdf>`_.